Hive Heating Replacement

 TRV Installation & Configuration

-This isn’t as straightforward as adding Wi‑Fi relays or other networked devices.
-The TRVs communicate over Bluetooth and rely on dedicated Wi‑Fi gateways.
+TRVs are not as straightforward as they communicate over Bluetooth and rely on dedicated Wi‑Fi gateways.
 While a single gateway can handle multiple TRVs, most rooms only have one radiator, and for reliable Bluetooth reception each room ideally needs its own gateway.

 Configuration is done through the web interface exposed by the gateway’s Wi‑Fi access‑point connection.
 I use static IP addresses outside of my DHCP range for all of my home automation devices.
 Then as standard on Shelly devices, update the firmware and modify the settings, device name etc.